playcanvas/playcanvas-sync/README.md

 `ignore_all_textual_files` is the most common choice.

 Multiple `ignore_regexp` lines can be provided.
-Any textual asset whose full path from the root of the PlayCanvas asset hierarchy matches an `ignore_regexp` expression will be ignored.
+Any textual asset whose path from the root of the asset hierarchy matches an `ignore_regexp` expression will be ignored.

 To check your `pcignore.txt` syntax, you can run `pcsync parseIgnore`.
 It will list all existing files that match your current `pcignore.txt`.

-Because of some limitations in the node library used to parse lines with gitignore syntax, use a space and not * or ? to match a space in a file or folder name in gitignore lines that contain a slash.
+Use a space and not * or ? to match a space in a file or folder name in gitignore lines.

 # Using `pcsync` for Non-text Files